Jay Munly: Galvanized Yankee

 Galvanized Yankee is Munly's third studio album, released on January 5, 1999.
 It was distributed by Top Notch Records, an imprint of W.A.R.
-This is the first album that leans into the alternative country genre that he is known for.
-Reviewer Jeremy Salmon of AllMusic looks at the album as a "compendium of tales" - a concept album loosely held together by the theme of war.
+This is the first album that leans into the gothic country genre that he is known for.
+Reviewer Jeremy Salmon of AllMusic looks at the album as a "compendium of tales" – a concept album loosely held together by the theme of war.
 In fact, the album title "Galvanized Yankee" is a historical term that dates to the American Civil War era.
 (Munly, with his father, shared an interest in this period of American history, which may have heavily influenced this album.)
 Many of the songs deal with life, death, and religion and are laden with images of "desolate farmlands, of Hollywood ghost towns, of deserted battlefields, filled with corpses and the detritus of war."

 The album mostly contains covers of traditional American songs, many from the Civil War era.
 It also contains a live version of "Virgin of Manhattan" featuring actor Patrick Stewart and a recorded radio advertisement for "Math Made Easy", a math tutoring program for children.

 The album was recorded in New York, between 1998 and 1999, while Munly was attending Columbia University.
 Performance credits include: W.H.
 Auden, William Bowen, Monica Dreidemie, Dan Joeright, Joseph Lesage, M. Outland, Patrick Stewart, and Rob Wilson.
 The guitar, mandolin, and fiddle are the most prominent instruments on the album.

 The album was re-mastered by Bob Ferbrache and re-released by Smooch Records on February 13, 2007.